When parents walk into a school, first impressions count.

-- Choosing full bleed images (images that go to the edges of the page) for greater impact
+- Choosing full bleed images (images that go to the edges of the page) for greater impact.

-- Tapping into your database of professional photos
+- Tapping into your database of professional photos.

 - Using photos taken by students, parents and/or staff to provide an authentic look at school life.
 For example, you might want to embed an Instagram feed with photos tagged with your school hashtag.

 Tip: The same image renders differently on different devices.
-If you choose a full-bleed background (images fill the page to the edges of the browser), the image will be cropped differently on mobile than on desktop, because desktop devices are generally viewed in landscape mode vs. portrait mode on mobile devices.
+If you choose a full-bleed background (background images that fill the page to the edges of the browser), the image will be cropped differently on mobile than on desktop, because desktop devices are generally viewed in landscape mode vs. portrait mode on mobile devices.
 If most of your visitors access your website through desktop, choose an image that’s landscape-oriented, or one that can be cropped in a variety of ways.
 Keep in mind, this is something your vendor’s designers should pick up on and inform you of!